MariusArlauskas/moviesProject/README.md

         Showing basic users info

     Movies page
-        user can like movies by pressing heart icon Showing movies in cards
+        showing liked and added to list movies (type is shown near button - completed, paused..) user can like or add movies to list by pressing icons near movie title Showing movies in cards
+        color indicating rating of the movie
-        Movies Module with more info about movie color indicating rating of the movie
+        Movies Module with more info about movie

     Profile toolbar
         Toolbar with easier navigation shows up when user is logged in